ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Use mainly for time and date ranges.
 No space on either side (_The event is from 9–5pm_).
 For Mac, use shortcut `option+-`, for Windows, use shortcut `alt+0150`.

 #### End Marks
 Use only one space between an end mark (period, question mark, or exclamation point) and the beginning of a new sentence—never two.
-Omit periods in incomlete sentences.
+Omit periods in incomplete sentences.

 #### Exclamation points
 Go easy on the exclamation points!
 Only use exclamation points when you’re basically giving someone a high five.
 Never use them in titles or headings.